jan-casas/vsc-compute-dash/README.md

 ## Conclusion

-`Compute Version Control` offers a powerful solution for managing and validating design proposals, enhancing the efficiency and accuracy of the design process.
-By leveraging the combined capabilities of Rhino Compute, Speckle, and PostgreSQL, the system provides a comprehensive approach to version control and lifecycle data on testing iteration project designs.
+`Compute Version Control` is a **work in progress** that offers a powerful solution for managing and validating design proposals, enhancing the efficiency and accuracy of the design process.
+By leveraging the combined capabilities of Rhino Compute, Speckle, and PostgreSQL, the system provides a **comprehensive approach to version control and lifecycle data on testing iteration** project designs.